Last Updated on August 14, 2020 by Amit Abhishek

 Reason Why Oil Tankers Have Less Freeboard Than Other

-The term freeboard stands for the distance between the upper deck and waterline.
-It’s the most important aspect of ships safety under volatile weather conditions.
+The term freeboard stands for the distance between the upper deck and the waterline.
+It’s the most important aspect of ship safety under volatile weather conditions.

-Now since oil tankers have greater metacentric height ( GM ), lower permeability with more number of sub divisions in ship’s structure; they are allowed to have lower freeboard than other ship’s type.
+Now since oil tankers have a greater metacentric height ( GM ), lower permeability with more subdivisions in the ship’s structure; they are allowed to have lower freeboard than other ship’s type.

-Furthermore having no to little deck openings with large number of pumps and greater overall buoyancy helps win the case to keep freeboard low.
+Furthermore having no to little deck openings with a large number of pumps and greater overall buoyancy helps win the case to keep freeboard low.

-Thus an oil tanker is the most suitable ship to provide allowance to run even with lower freeboard area.
+Thus an oil tanker is the most suitable ship to provide allowance to run even with a lower freeboard area.

 System’s And Operation In Oil Tanker